Home / SMSFs / SMSF admin and compliance / What is the sole purpose test, and how does it work?

 Does paying for financial advice through your SMSF breach the sole purpose test?

-Paying for pre-retirement financial advice through an SMSF complies with the sole purpose test, and their advice fees can be deducted from an SMSF member’s accumulation account.
-However, these SMSF advisers must be licensed by ASIC.
+Paying for pre-retirement financial advice through an SMSF complies with the sole purpose test, and these advice fees can be deducted from an SMSF member’s accumulation account.
+However, the advisers must be licensed by ASIC.

 The bottom line